Theusaopia/Theusaopia/README.md

 - Currently working at [Inside Sistemas](https://www.insidesistemas.com.br) 💼

-- All of my projects are here 👩‍💻
+- The majority of my projects are here, but, there are a few at GitLab (link below) 👩‍💻

 - Currently learning: **Spring boot essentials, REST API's and Design Patterns (but I have room for more)** 📘